There’s a lot of hype about the supposed health benefits of “detox water.”

-One study looked at adults who consumed less than 41 oz (1.2 liters) of water per day.
-When they increased their water intake to 85 oz (2.5 liters) per day, they were happier, had more energy and felt calmer (
+One study looked at adults who consumed less than 41 ounces (1.2 liters) of water per day.
+When they increased their water intake to 85 ounces (2.5 liters) per day, they were happier, had more energy, and felt calmer (

-If you aren’t drinking enough, increasing your water intake could improve your mood and give you more energy.
+If you’re not drinking enough, increasing your water intake could improve your mood and give you more energy.

 This is one claim about detox water that may be a little exaggerated.

-However, the amount of these nutrients that you would get from an infusion like detox water is likely to be minimal and highly variable.
+However, the amount of these nutrients that you’d get from an infusion like detox water is likely to be minimal and highly variable.

-Although it is theoretically possible, it’s unlikely detox water has any meaningful effect on immune function.
+Although it’s theoretically possible, it’s unlikely detox water has any meaningful effect on immune function.

-Drinking detox water could help you lose weight, have better digestive health and make you happier.
-However, you will get all of these benefits from drinking regular water too.
+Drinking detox water could help you lose weight, have better digestive health, and make you happier.
+However, you’ll get all these benefits from drinking regular water too.

-Some of these are not supported by science, but others have been downright shown to be false.
+Some are not supported by science, and others have been shown to be downright false.

-However, both “toxins” and “detox” are vague terms that don’t really define what is eliminated or how it happens.
+However, both “toxins” and “detox” are vague terms.
+They don’t really define what is eliminated or how it happens.